 Not all accounting software programs have payroll capabilities built in.
 If being able to run a weekly, bi-weekly, or monthly payroll is part of what you need to do, make sure you choose a program that can do that for you.

 Is there a single person who needs access to the accounting program, or does your software need to accommodate multiple users?
 Come financial year-end, would it be useful for you to give your accountant access to your information?
 Work out how many users will need access to your bookkeeping software, then look for a solution that can accommodate that.

 Each program has different reporting capabilities and individual ways of presenting the information.
 Find one that produces reports in a way that makes the information clear to you and gives you data that is most useful in the context of your business.

-QuickBooks General Features
+QuickBooks Standard Features

 The basics of invoicing, payments, expense tracking, and receipt capture are covered.
 Cash flow statements, inventory management, and mileage tracking are all covered.
 The extent of these features varies depending on the plan you choose.

 You can add additional users to your account and manage their access.
-This is a useful feature if you have multiple employees who need access to your information.
+This is useful if you have multiple employees who need access to your information.
 You can limit their access to only see portions of the information on the system.

 When it comes to financial year-end or tax time, your accountant can draw the information he needs directly.
 You won’t need to print out copious reports or send tons of emails.

 Online Training Resources and Forums